featherbear/featherbear.github.io/blog/__hugo/content/post/NewTek-NDI.md

 ---

 [NewTek NDI](javascript:alert(\'Not implemented\')) is a really amazing actually suite of software designed to transport audio and video data over networks.
-_Note: I recommend a gigabit connection between the producers and consumersss, as it easily saturates 100 MB/s with all settings max'd._
+_Note: I recommend a gigabit connection between the producers and consumers, as it easily saturates 100 MB/s with all settings max'd._

 I've been using it a while: